 To complete this beautiful day, what could be better than enjoying a panoramic view in the heart of Bangkok.
 You can get inspiration from my article suggesting places to go out in bangkok, where I mention the famous rooftop of the city.

-To summarize, although the most popular (at least the best known) or the Sirocco, at the top of the tower Lebua, the Octave, along Sukhumvit is a trendy choice.
-Another beautiful view possible, from the bar of the So Sofitel, which overlooks the park Lumphini.
+In summary, although the most popular (or at least the best-known) is Sirocco, at the top of the Lebua Tower, Octave, along Sukhumvit Road, is a trendy choice.
+Another beautiful view is possible from the bar of the So Sofitel, which overlooks Lumphini Park.

-Finally, an option available since this year, the bar at the top of tower Mahanakorn, the tallest tower in Bangkok with these 314 m.
+Finally, an option available since this year, the bar at the top of the Mahanakorn tower, The tallest tower in Bangkok with these 314 m.

 Bangkok in a day: the map